-Brigadier General (Ret.)
+U.S. Army Brigadier General (Ret.)
 Leo A. Brooks, Jr. was born on August 15, 1957 in Anchorage, Alaska.
-His father, Leo A. Brooks, Sr., was an Army Brigadier General; his mother, Naomi, was a schoolteacher.
-Brooks’ younger brother, Vincent K. Brooks, served as a Four Star General in the U.S. Army; his sister, Marquita, a lawyer.
-After graduating from Jesuit high school in Sacramento, California in 1975, Brooks enrolled in the United States Military Academy at West Point and received his B.S. degree in engineering in 1979.
+Brooks was born into a military family.
+His father, Leo A. Brooks, Sr., was a Brigadier General in the U.S. Army; his mother, Naomi, was a schoolteacher.
+Brooks’ younger brother, Vincent K. Brooks, serves as a Four Star General in the U.S. Army; his sister, Marquita, a lawyer.
+After graduating from the all-male Jesuit High School in Sacramento, California in 1975, Brooks enrolled in the United States Military Academy at West Point and received his B.S. degree in engineering in 1979.

-Brooks began his military career with the 101st Airborne Division, and served in developmental positions from platoon leader to infantry company commander.
-From 1984 to 1988, Brooks was assigned to the 1st Battalion 75th Infantry Ranger Regiment as a logistics officer and then as Commander of A Company.
-He was then deployed to Korea where he served on the Joint Staff of the Combined Forces Command.
-While there he earned his M.A. degree in public administration from the University of Oklahoma in 1990.
+In 1980, Brooks began his military career as a rifle and anti-tank platoon leader with the 101st Airborne Division, and then served as aide-de-camp to the Assistant Division Commander for Operations.
+From 1986 to 1988, Brooks was assigned to the 1st Battalion’s 75th Infantry Ranger Regiment with duty as a logistics officer and then as commander of A Company.
+He graduated with his M.A. degree in public administration from the University of Oklahoma in 1990.
+He was then deployed to the Republic of Korea where he served as part of the Joint Staff of the Combined Forces Command as a ground operations officer.
 In 1992, Brooks completed the U.S. Army Command and General Staff College.